HoangTuan0611/resume/personal-info.md

 ## Professional Summary

-I'm Hoang Tuan, and I have nearly four years of experience in software engineering, starting from my college years.
+I'm Hoang Tuan, and I have 3+ years of experience in software engineering, starting from my college years.
 I'm a Full-Stack Developer with a strong passion for building high-performance, user-centric applications.
 My expertise spans across modern front-end technologies like React.js, Next.js, Redux, and Redux Toolkit, Zustand, and robust back-end development using Node.js and NestJS.

 ## Work Experience